FRC2706/Minibots/gen2-build.md

 #### Upgrades for Advanced Functionality

-- Replace the kit motors with ones that have built-in encoders: add $25 including new metal motor mounts
+- Replace the two kit motors with ones that have built-in quadrature encoders: add $22 from https://www.robotshop.com/ca/en/micro-6v-160rpm-1201-dc-geared-motor-encoder.html
+  - if needed, buy new metal motor mounts so that the motor can be spaced out from the chassis to account for the protruding encoder circuit board: https://www.banggood.com/4PCS-TT-Motor-Metal-Holder-Mount-For-DIY-Robot-Car-p-1611486.html

 - Replace the AA batteries with 18650 li-ion batteries, holder, and charger: add about $25
 - Add a wireless game controller: ???

 ### Parts List

-2WD robot chassis kit: such as https://www.amazon.ca/YIKESHU-Smart-Robot-Encoder-Battery/dp/B073VHQT6P

-Raspberry Pi: Raspberry Pi 3 Model B+: https://www.buyapi.ca/product/raspberry-pi-3-model-b-plus/

-8 to 16 GB micro SD card: such as: https://www.amazon.ca/Gigastone-5-Pack-Surveillance-Security-Professional/dp/B0876H3YBQ/

-SB Components Motor Control Shield: https://www.buyapi.ca/product/motor-shield-for-the-raspberry-pi/

-Motors (2): from chassis kit or, upgrade to motors that have built-in quadrature encoders: https://www.robotshop.com/ca/en/micro-6v-160rpm-1201-dc-geared-motor-encoder.html

-Upgraded motor mounts: If the kit motor mounts are made of T-shaped acrylic variety, replace with metal mounts so that the motor can be spaced out from the chassis to account for the protruding encoder circuit board: https://www.banggood.com/4PCS-TT-Motor-Metal-Holder-Mount-For-DIY-Robot-Car-p-1611486.html

 Ultrasonic Sensor: any HC-SR04 will do, but these ones have built in JST connectors: https://www.sunfounder.com/ultrasonic-module-hc-sr04-distance-sensor.html